hazelcast/hazelcast-jet/site/docs/sql/ddl.md

   queries

 - `external_mapping_name`: an optional SQL identifier that identifies the object in the external system.
+For example, for Kafka connector it's the topic name, for IMap connector the map name.
 By default, it's equal to the mapping name.
+Moreover, some connectors might choose to ignore it (i.e. file connector).

 - `column_name`, `column_type`: the name and type of the column.
 For the list of supported types see the Hazelcast IMDG Reference Manual.